winder/ugs_website/docs/contributing.md

 If you are interested in contributing to make UGS even more awesome, there are many places you can pitch in.

 Browse through the already reported [issues][github_issues_link] or check out the [discussion forum][discussion_forum_link].
-You might know how to code, have ideas on how to improve the documentation or want to translate the software to your language?
+You might know how to code, have ideas on how to improve the documentation or want to translate the software to your language.

 ## Code